 Compare the scene above with the one below.
-The above photo was taken circa 1988, the second one was taken today - from approximately the same pov as the first pic.
+The first photo was taken circa 1988, the second one was taken today - from approximately the same pov as the top pic.
 Look at how congested and narrow the street now seems compared to how it once was.
-My town was built to accommodate Glasgow's 'over-spill' and had large areas of green within and around the town to make it open and spacious, unlike the confined housing schemes of the City which had become overcrowded.
+My town was built to accommodate Glasgow's 'overspill' and had large areas of green within and around the town to make it open and spacious, unlike the confined housing schemes of the City which had become overcrowded.

 The green areas within were part of the plan, but almost 30 years ago were re-designated as 'under-developed land', which has resulted in them being crammed with just about any buildings that'll fit.
 The town no longer has that open and spacious feel, and I deplore the change.
 Where is it all going to end?
 It doesn't look as if it's going to be any time soon.

 Planners don't seem to take account of the fact that, if you build housing on playing fields, there are fewer play areas for the larger number of kids that will inhabit the area.
 More homes for families to live in, less space for children to play.
 Why can't those who make these sort of decisions see that overcrowding a neighbourhood that was originally designed and built with 'breathing space' is a recipe for disaster in the future?

 Is the same thing happening where you live?
 Have a vent in our comments section and feel better for it.